zinzy/zinzy.website-v3/content/page/Community.md

 ---
-title: Play
+title: Community
-description: I'm a volunteer, a community builder, and a facilitator
+description: As a facilitator and communications director, I build intimate spaces for likeminded individuals
 layout: page
 ---